 Scuba Medical

-Scuba diving requires a minimum level of health and fitness.
+Scuba diving and free diving require a minimum level of health and fitness.
 Chronic health conditions, certain medications and/or recent surgery may require you to get written approval from a physician before diving.

-Avoid disappointment, download and review the Diver Medical form to ensure you won’t need a physician’s approval to dive before enrolling in a scuba course.
+Avoid disappointment, download and review the Diver Medical form to ensure you meet the medical fitness requirements for diving.
 Instructors, divemasters and dive shop staff are not physicians and should not be asked for medical advice; only medical professionals can give medical clearance to dive.

 If you (or your physician) have questions about medical fitness to dive, contact the experts at Divers Alert Network (DAN).